Trump administration's use of troops to help with immigration raids faces test in court

 Newsom has warned that the military intervention is part of a broader effort by Trump to overturn norms at the heart of the nation's democracy.
 He also said that sending National Guard troops on the raids has further inflamed tensions in Los Angeles, where large and sometimes volatile protests have broken out since the crackdown began nearly a week ago.

-The Trump administration on Wednesday called the lawsuit a “crass political stunt endangering American lives.”
+The Trump administration on Wednesday called Newsom's lawsuit a “crass political stunt endangering American lives.”
 A hearing is set for Thursday afternoon in San Francisco.

 Demonstrations have picked up across the U.S., with protests emerging in more than a dozen major cities.
 On Wednesday, police in Seattle used pepper spray to clear out protesters, and officers in Denver used smoke and pepper balls to control a crowd.